galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload
 >
-> 1. Create a new history for this RNA-seq exercise e.g. `RNA-seq differential expression with limma-voom`
+> 1. Create a new history for this RNA-seq exercise e.g. `RNA-seq with limma-voom`
 > 2. Import the mammary gland counts table and the associated sample information file.
 >
 >       To import the files, there are two options: